ppone/docs/guides/sign-up-pages.md

 ### Signing up customers

 All the customer needs to get started is to visit the URL of your sign up page.
-Sign up pages are hosted on a public but obscured URL within your billing portal.
+Sign up pages are hosted on a public but obscured URL within your customer portal.

 There are many ways that you can direct customers to your sign up page.
 You can link to it from your website or app, send it to customers directly over email or text message, or seamlessly redirect customers as part of your existing checkout flow.